 A new article by Sherwin, et al. (2017) looked into reviewing new developments in research, focusing on the links between the microbiota and neurological conditions like Parkinson’s disease.
 They reviewed a number of studies that identified factors in the microbiota that could be linked to Parkinson’s disease.
 Parkinson’s patients often report gastrointestinal symptoms such as constipation even before motor related symptoms, which could suggest that the ‘microbiota-gut-brain’ axis is impacted in this disease2.
 A recent study by Bedarf et al., also corroborated the finding of Scheperjans et al., and identified that there was indeed a reduction in Prevotella species and an increase in Akkermansia muciniphilia in Parkinson’s patients.
 Provetella species are thought to produce Mucin, which helps with enhancing the integrity of the intestinal barrier.
 So, there is a possibility that a reduction in Provotella species could lead to intestinal permeability2, 3, 4.

 Another study found that patients suffering with Parkinson’s disease also had significantly lower amounts of short-chain fatty acids (SCFA).5 SCFAs like butyrate are mostly secreted by anaerobic bacteria in the colon, and they have been linked in numerous studies to play a role in brain health.
-See Kerry’s blog here, in the Probiotics Learning Lab, for more information on this topic.
+See Kerry’s blog about hight fibre diet, in the Probiotics Learning Lab, for more information on this topic.

 A study in 2019 looked at a probiotic combination on the blood samples of Parkinson's patients6.
 They found that some of the probiotics trialled were able to modulate cytokines, by decreasing pro-inflammatory cytokines and increasing anti-inflammatory ones.
 The strains were also shown to inhibit E.coli and Klebsiella spp.
 This is one of the first few trials looking into a probiotic effect on Parkinson's specifically, but many other probiotic strains have also demonstrated an ability to modulate cytokines and inhibit pathogens.